The 5 Most Popular Wedding Colors Right Now

 The most popular individual wedding color in 2020 was dark blue.
 According to our study, 37% of couples who exchanged vows in 2020 chose deep blue for their day-of style.
 From navy or dusty blue bridesmaid dresses and royal blue suits, this flattering color was a great addition to any wedding theme or aesthetic.
 It also allowed couples to play up creative "something blue" ideas.

 Ivory and champagne took second place in 2020, with 31% of couples choosing these hues.
 Both colors have long remained a popular choice among to-be-weds, as the neutral tones are versatile, stylish and easy to coordinate (read: no time spent agonizing over clashing colors).

 Gold and white tied for the third spot in 2020, with 33% of couples selecting these colors for their wedding decor.
 These colors make gorgeous additions to pretty much any wedding color scheme—add a glam touch with metallic gold, or a more minimalist and modern vibe with white.

 Burgundy, a popular fall wedding color, came in fourth place in 2020—30% of couples selected this jewel tone.
 In fifth place was light pink, with 26% of couples opting for this pretty pastel.
 Dark emerald green and gray tied for sixth place on the list, with 18% of couples choosing these versatile shades.

 Remember: Your wedding is your day, so you should pick the colors that make you happy.
 If you absolutely love brown or red, incorporate these rustic hues into your wedding color palette.
 As an added bonus, it will make your wedding extra unique, as fewer couples are selecting these hues.
-Finally, if you're ready to find your wedding colors and style, take our style quiz to help you narrow down your favorites.
+Finally, if you're ready to find your wedding colors and style, take The Knot's Style Quiz to help you narrow down your favorites.
 Then, chat with local wedding pros to help you bring your colorful wedding vision to life.